newatoms/beta/_private/pitches/stby.md

 ### Goal

-To show the personal side of standby and their competence
+To show the qualities of the people you'll work with when you hire STBY

 ### Method